BloomTech-Labs/MyDish-DS/Dishify/multilabel_object_detection/readme.md

 # How to utilize Sagemaker

-1. With you MyDish AWS account, log in and go to the Management console:
+1. With your MyDish AWS account, log in and go to the Management console:

     ![Management Console](imgs/AWS_manager.png)